OpenMOSE/RWKV5-LM-LoRA/README.md

 This repo is forked from RWKV-LM-LoRA

-# RWKV-5.2 LoRA Experiment Project RWKV5-LM-LoRA
+# RWKV-5.2 LoRA Experiment RWKV5-LM-LoRA

 We have added LoRA training functionality to the RWKV v5.2 model.